Best 3-Month Certificate Programs That Pay Well

 Web designers create the aesthetics and user experience of websites.
 They often begin by designing wireframes and then execute their vision using graphic design software.

-A web designer may be tasked with creating a website or web pages from scratch, or updating existing sites.
-Their role may or may not entail the coding involved to make a website come to life.
+A web designer may be tasked with creating a website or web pages from scratch or updating existing sites.
+Their role may or may not involve the coding necessary to bring a website to life.

-Some web designers know programming languages, whereas others may require a website developer to activate their designs.
+Some web designers are familiar with programming languages, whereas others may require a website developer to implement their designs.

 Web designers can find free or paid certificate programs online that vary in length.
 While a certificate isn’t required to be a web designer, it does provide practical knowledge.

-For example, to drive a school bus or tank vehicles, these programs can assist.
-According to Indeed, the average salary of a truck driver in America is $65,512.
+For example, these programs can assist in driving a school bus or tank vehicles.
+According to Indeed, the average salary of a truck driver in America is $94,923.

 IT support professionals install, configure, and troubleshoot software and computer systems.
-They serve as technical support and work with their clients to resolve any technical issues.
+They provide technical support and collaborate with their clients to resolve any technical issues.
 It’s possible for anyone to become an IT support professional, even without a degree of any kind.

 For example, you can enroll online via Coursera for the Google IT Support Professional Certificate and learn the skills you need to enter the world of IT upon completion.